SandroMiguel/public-chat/README.md

 In this chat system, which we are going to build, PHP has the function of communicating with the database for storing and querying messages.

 ## MySQL
-MySQL is a database management system (DBMS) that uses the SQL (Structured Query Language).
+MySQL is a Database Management System (DBMS) that uses the SQL (Structured Query Language).
 His license is free for development, but if it is used in commercial applications, it will be paid.
 Used by NASA, Friendster, HP, Google, among other companies, it is currently one of the most popular databases with more than 10 million installations worldwide.
 The function of MySQL in our chat system is storing user messages (MariaDB can also be used).
 Two tables will be used, one to store the nicknames and another to store the messages.

 ## License